open/close all folders

 - In The Dark Lords Strike Back, he charges a ranged youma emplacement (the youma equivalent of a machine gun bunker) that has turned their army's only way forward into a killing corridor.
 His death is extremely brutal, but he manages to get close enough, on sheer willpower and stubbornness, to tap the emplacement's outer wall and throw the youma into disarray, leaving a fatal opening that the martial artist army takes with vengeful gusto.
 This death is undone by Sailor Moon's wish to return to normalcy.

 - In the Noodle Incident that happened in India in the new timeline, Ryouga used a Dangerous Forbidden Technique that allowed him to One-Hit Kill the Big Bad of that incident, an otherwise Invincible Villain due to his magical armor, at the cost of his life.
 In that incident, Shampoo came to possess a magic flute that grants three (messed up) wishes.
-The third wish, noted to be the only one that was completely selfless, was used for and successfully revives him with no penalty.
+The third wish, noted to be the only one that was completely selfless, successfully revives him with no penalty.
 Though it saved the day, he was made to swear to Ranma and Akane that he would never use the technique again.

 - It's Personal: Has it in for Sailor Uranus for threatening Beneda.
 By the time the Nerima Wrecking Crew and the Senshi make peace, he's since dropped it.
 It helps that he saved Haruka from a fatal gunshot to the heart.